arvados/l7g/Lightning-Data.md

 * ClinVar database, holding ClinVar variants and their tile mappings
-* untap database, holding phenotype information for individuals from the iHarvard Personal Genome Project and their mapping to the CGF datasets above
+* untap database, holding phenotype information for individuals from the Harvard Personal Genome Project and their mapping to the CGF datasets above

 Compact Genome Format Files